This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Refer back to your expense tracker and re-evaluate each item by asking yourself, “Do I really need this?” and “Can I still live without this?”.

-You’ll be surprised how many items you will say “yes” to.
+When you start living a simple and frugal lifestyle, you’ll be surprised how many items you will say “yes” to.

 8. Reduce Your Expenses